kauralane/password-generator/README.md

 Give a numerical answer for how long you would like your password.
 Then press 'confirm' (yes) or 'cancel' (no) to indicate whether you want uppercase, lowercase, special, and/or numerical characters.
 Then press the 'generate password' button to create your password.

 ## Credits
-W3 schools website
-mdn web docs website
+W3 schools website & the mdn web docs website

 ## License
 Licensed under the MIT License.